Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 We admit 5-8 PhD students each year, which results in small classes and intensive interaction between students and faculty.
 PhD students may choose a co-op option (formally called Work Integrated Learning) associated with this program after passing the comprehensive exams.

 Graduates of the PhD program in economics become professional and independent economists able to analyze economic phenomena using state-of-the-art techniques.
 Graduates primarily pursue one of two career tracks.
 One is to become an economics professor.
 We regularly place our graduates in academic positions, both in departments of economics and in interdisciplinary settings with a strong economics focus, such as schools of public policy.
-A second option is a career in the public or private sector.
-We place our graduates in high-quality research positions within government ministries and agencies, such as the Department of Finance and the Bank of Canada, in international organizations, and, less frequently, in the private sector.

 Phase 1